jina-ai/finetuner/docs/concepts/login.md

 If you want to download public data or models published by other users, you must add `[namespace]/` before the name of the data or artifact.
-For example, `finetuner/quora-train-da`,
-where `finetuner` is the namespace for the account, and `quora-train-da` is the name of the dataset, which refers to the quora training set.
+Public resources are in the `finetuner` namespace.
+For example, to use the Quora training dataset, use the name  `finetuner/quora-train-da`.
+To use a dataset from another user, you must get their namespace and the name they gave the dataset.
+If they have shared it publicly, you be able to use it as `[namespace]/[dataset name]`.

 To find the name of your namespace, log in to [Jina AI Cloud](https://cloud.jina.ai/) and click the `account` button under your profile image.